Spectrum for Seniors in 2026: Internet Assist, Plans, and Lowering Your Bill

 - Live alone or with a partner.

-One bill replaces separate internet and mobile payments, simplifying budgeting and reducing missed-payment risk.
-You track one due date and call one company for service issues.
+One bill replaces separate internet and mobile payments, which simplifies budgeting and cuts the risk of a missed payment, since you track one due date and call one company for service issues.

 The bundle covers both home and mobile needs.
 Advanced WiFi eliminates dead zones throughout your house, while unlimited mobile keeps you connected when visiting family, attending medical appointments, or traveling.
 No contracts mean you can cancel without penalties if your needs change.

-Security features built into Advanced WiFi protect automatically against online threats.
-These protections run in the background while you control connected devices throughout your home.
+Security features built into Advanced WiFi protect automatically against online threats, running in the background while you keep control of the connected devices throughout your home.

 Spectrum TV Packages for Seniors